 It is a company’s duty to hire safe, experienced drivers who are fit to withstand the high demands that the job entails.
 If an inexperienced or unfit driver causes an accident, the company that hired them may be held partially responsible.
 In addition to this, the company must also enforce and adhere to both federal and state rules and regulations regarding commercial vehicle safety.
 Failure to do so may result in the company’s liability.

 Why Hire a Houston Auto Accident Attorney?

 It’s important to note that not every car wreck will require a car accident lawyer.
 Legally speaking, you don’t have an obligation to hire one of our personal injury lawyers.
-It all depends on the seriousness of car accident.
+It all depends on the seriousness of the car accident.

 However, when you have experienced Houston car accident lawyers on your side, you have advocates.
-Our personal injury law firm will fight to make sure that you receive fair compensation to cover medical bills, increased expenses that come with injuries, and are compensated for non-economic damages, such as pain and suffering.
+Our personal injury law firm will fight to make sure that you receive fair compensation to cover medical bills and increased expenses that come with injuries, and are compensated for non-economic damages, such as pain and suffering.

-So many times, we see that injured victims don’t include everything on their car accident claim.
+So many times, we see that injured victims don’t include everything on their car accident claims.
 For every expense you don’t consider, and for every future expense you leave out, especially future medical expenses, you’re robbing yourself of money that you’re rightfully owed by the insurance company.